thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 ```
 Make sure the service has already started, and then run this client by `python turtlebot_client.py`

+* Checkpoint 4:
+The popup window from turtlebot service should display the turtle running in circle.
+Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 # Task
 ## 1
 From the tutorial above, you should have a complete turtlebot service and a simple turtlebot client.
 Given the example of reading keyboard inputs under `~/python_turtle_trial/Examples`, copy it to `~/python_turtle_trial/RR` and try adapting it into an RR client that can control the turtle through keyboard.
+* Checkpoint 5:
+In the terminal running keyboard client, pressing the arrow keys will make the turtle in the window move accordingly.
+Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 ## 2
 ![](RR.JPG)
 The final goal is to create a service-client model above, with the turtle service keeps track of the state of the turtle, the webcam captures image continuously and expose them to client, the client display the turtle with python turtle module and command the turtle based on image content.
 The webcam service is provided and the turtle service is created through tutorial; given the detection example `Examples/detection.py`, create the final client reading in images from the webcam service, process the image and drive the turtle based on the color detected in your webcam as well as setting the color of the turtle to color detected.

+* Checkpoint 6:
+By pointing the webcam at different section of the [color wheel](https://commons.wikimedia.org/wiki/File:RGB_color_wheel_360.svg), the turtle on screen should drive based on the color seen.
+Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.